kapouer/notemplate-minify/README.md

 Features
 --------

-The minified files are automatically updated when their sources are modified.
+The minified files are automatically updated :
+* when their sources are modified
+* when any template using them is modified